JochenHeckl/MeshUtil/README.md

-# Package Starter Kit
+# MeshUtil

 MeshUtil is a small package that extends the Unity Mesh class.

 MeshUtil provides methods like WeldVertices() or RemoveDuplicateTriangles().